k10sj02/thedataplaybook/content/posts/postgresql-query-optimization-guide.md

 ## Background

 As a data analyst on critical projects, I optimize PostgreSQL queries to ensure end users get accurate data, because even a second can make a difference for time-sensitive analyses.
-Over the past year, I’ve learned a lot about query optimization, but I found resources on this surprisingly scarce when I was actively working on it.
-Many details were obscure.
+Over the past year, I’ve learned a lot about query optimization and performance tunining in SQL, but I found resources on this surprisingly scarce when I was actively working on it.
+Furthermore, many details were obscure and even eluded more senior colleagues.

-One tool that proved indispensable is [`EXPLAIN (ANALYZE, BUFFERS)`](https://www.postgresql.org/docs/current/using-explain.html), which provides critical performance metrics.
-This guide walks through how to read and interpret the output, helping identify bottlenecks and measure improvements effectively.
+One tool that has become indispensable in my tuning toolkit is [`EXPLAIN (ANALYZE, BUFFERS)`](https://www.postgresql.org/docs/current/using-explain.html), which surfaces critical query performance metrics.
+This guide walks you through identifying common areas for query optimization, reading and interpreting `EXPLAIN (ANALYZE, BUFFERS)` output, and measuring improvements effectively.

 ## The Query Optimization Workflow